amirhosseinmajdi/RNNikeTestApp/README.md

-for working map correctly you should to get Google API map key from the link below and add it to AndroidManifest.xml file.
+for map work correctly you should get Google API map key from the link below and add it to AndroidManifest.xml file.

 https://console.cloud.google.com/project/_/google/maps-apis/credentials